CKBFansDAO/web5-components/address-bind/be/README.md

    - Description: Query binding information by from address
    - Parameters: from - The source address to query
-   - Response: Array containing target address (to) and timestamp for each binding record 2.
+   - Response: Array containing target address (to) and height, tx_index for each binding record 2.
    /by_to/:to endpoint

    - Description: Query binding information by to address
    - Parameters: to - The target address to query
-   - Response: Array containing source address (from) and timestamp for each binding record
+   - Response: Array containing source address (from) and height, tx_index for each binding record
-   - Note: For each from address, only returns the record with the latest timestamp 3.
+   - Note: For each from address, only returns the record with the latest height, tx_index 3.
    /health endpoint